Published:

 by Wayne Smith

-Keyword density is an evergreen SEO factor in determining the subject content of a text document.
-A paragraph written using standard grammar rules will have the subject used at least once, but often more than once.
-Closely related factors of exact match and keywords near each other can easily be part of the same algorithm.
+A paragraph written using standard grammar rules will have the subject used at least once, and often more than once.
+Semantically related keywords may also be used as the subject.

 Normal ranges for keyword density